Chinese state media says five suicide bombers carried out Xinjiang attack

 The Uighurs have long complained of official discrimination in favour of the Han people, China's majority ethnic group.

-Residents said the morning market, where the attack occurred, was predominantly frequented by Han Chinese customers, though many of the vendors were Uighurs.
+Residents said the morning market, where the attack occurred, was predominantly frequented by Han Chinese customers, though many of the vendors are Uighurs.

 A Han Chinese man, surnamed Zheng, said he had left the market just 20 minutes before the attack occurred.
 He said after he heard the blast, he rushed back to see plumes of black smoke rising into the sky and people running away.